neilchvz/infrastructure-portfolio/automation/offboarding/README.md

 ## Notes

 - The script captures a full audit snapshot **before** making any changes.
 Even if the script fails partway through, the pre-change state is already recorded.
-- Any steps that fail during execution are captured and included in the summary output under `ERRORS / WARNINGS` — so L1 knows exactly what to manually follow up on.
+- Any steps that fail during execution are captured and included in the summary output under `ERRORS / WARNINGS`, so L1 knows exactly what to manually follow up on.
 - The script disconnects all sessions cleanly on completion.
 - **License removal runs last by design.** Converting a mailbox to Shared and granting OneDrive access both require an active Exchange/SharePoint license.
-Removing licenses first causes those steps to fail silently — a common mistake in manual offboards.
+Removing licenses first causes those steps to fail silently, a common mistake in manual offboards.
 - OneDrive access uses the PnP.PowerShell `Set-PnPTenantSite` method, which grants Site Owner permissions to the recipient's OneDrive library.
 This is the Microsoft-recommended approach for post-offboard file access.
 The direct OneDrive link is captured and included in the summary output so the L1 can verify access without navigating the SharePoint Admin Center.

 ---